Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

 Undeveloped/Unprotected

 SEMPBA is proud to serve as coordinators for the Massachusetts Coastal Pine Barrens Partnership, one of 47 Regional Conservation Partnerships (RCPs) in the Northeastern United States.
-We believe that forming partnerships is the only way we can save the 40 natural communities that comprise this globally rare coastal pine barrens ecoregion.

 Link to the Massachusetts Coastal Pine Barrens Partnership website